 Make sure to double-check that your provider is testing for levels of other sex hormones at the same time.
 You’ll want to be able to calculate your progesterone to estrogen ratio.
 If you still menstruate and have regular periods, track your cycle.
 Try to time your labs for days 19, 20, or 21, when progesterone’s at its peak.
 If your cycles are longer than 35 days, your test should be a week after you ovulate.
 If you skip cycles, ask your provider when you should test.

 Looking at sex hormone binding globulin and fasting insulin levels can also be helpful.
 Also, request a full thyroid panel.
 This includes TSH, free T3, free T4, reverse T3, TPO and TGAb antibodies, and cortisol.
 If under-eating, diet, or you have a gut issue that affects absorption, talk about checking some micronutrients.
 One important to menstruation is zinc.
 Zinc signals the pituitary gland to release follicle stimulating hormone, or FSH.
 FSH then sends a message to your ovaries to make more progesterone.
 So, if you don’t get enough zinc from your diet, then you won’t have enough FSH or progesterone.

 Progesterone isn’t just about comfort and a regular cycle.
 When levels drop and estrogen is normal or elevated, the result is something no one wants: estrogen dominance.
 Without progesterone to counter it, estrogen is associated with increased growth.
 Think: more fat storage and breast tissue, along with a greater risk of cancer and other disorders.

 A good first line of defense for progesterone imbalance is to make lifestyle modifications.
-Here a few that can help bring balance back to your body:
+Here a few that can help bring balance back to your body and encourage ovulation.

 1. Up your zinc